-Our webinar series was inspired by the book, How to Grow When Markets Don’t, written by Adrian Slywotsky, former partner at Oliver Wyman and Rick Wise, CEO of Lippincott, along with Karl Weber.
+Our webinar series was inspired by the book, How to Grow When Markets Don’t, written by Adrian Slywotzky, former partner at Oliver Wyman and Rick Wise, CEO of Lippincott, along with Karl Weber.
 The book offers an eye-opening look at the business dilemma of unsustainable growth, along with insights on what companies can do to stimulate consistent profits.
 For more information, head here.

-A eight-part leadership series for driving growth through brand and innovation.
+An eight-part leadership series for driving growth through brand and innovation.